Superficial Safety Alignment Hypothesis: Superficial Safety Alignment Hypothesis

-\textbf{Superficial Safety Alignment Hypothesis (SSAH). } Since our focus is specifically on safety alignment, which has distinct properties compared to general alignment, we carefully define the scope of our hypothesis.
-A key observation here is that, for a model to be able to fulfill a malicious request, it must already possess the necessary knowledge and reasoning ability to carry out that harmful action.
-Based on this observation, we propose Superficial Safety Alignment Hypothesis (SSAH): \begin{quote} \textbf{SSAH}: \textit{Given an unsafe model that is capable of fulfilling users' malicious requests, \textbf{safety alignment} teaches the model the correct \textbf{reasoning direction} and a simple refusal mechanisms with reserved options.} \end{quote} Reasoning direction here refers to the model's internal decision-making process when confronted with a malicious query.
-That is, it represents the path the model is inclined to take in such a binary classification task, whether to fulfill the harmful request or to issue a refusal.
-As illustrated in Fig.~\ref{fig:comparisonOverview}, compared with SAH which targets the general alignment, our \textbf{SSAH} focuses on the safety alignment and has the following key differences : \begin{enumerate}[label=(\arabic*), leftmargin=.3in] \itemsep{0em} \item \textbf{Knowledge and reasoning ability}: Safety alignment simplifies the problem by focusing specifically on models that already possess sufficient \textit{knowledge} and \textit{reasoning abilities}, as these models are capable of fulfilling malicious requests.
-This approach allows us to disregard other influencing factors and concentrate solely on the safety alignment process.
+\textbf{Superficial Safety Alignment Hypothesis (SSAH). } Since our focus is specifically on safety alignment, a key observation arises: a model that can fulfill a malicious request must already possess the necessary knowledge and reasoning ability to carry out that harmful action.
+Based on this, we propose Superficial Safety Alignment Hypothesis: \begingroup \leftmargini{-0.1in} \begin{quote} \textbf{SSAH}: \textit{Given an unsafe model that is capable of fulfilling users' malicious requests, \textbf{safety alignment} teaches the model the correct \textbf{reasoning direction}---the model’s inclination to either fulfill or refuse a user request based on safety consideration---and a simple refusal mechanism with reserved options.} \end{quote} \endgroup \textbf{\textit{Reasoning direction}} here refers to the model's internal decision-making process when confronted with a malicious query.
+That is, it represents the path the model is inclined to take in a safety-related binary classification task, whether to fulfill the harmful request or to issue a refusal.
+As illustrated in Fig.~\ref{fig:comparisonOverview}, the key distinctions of \textbf{SSAH} from SAH are: \begin{enumerate}[label=(\arabic*), leftmargin=*] \itemsep0em \item \textbf{Knowledge and reasoning ability}: Safety alignment simplifies the problem by focusing specifically on models that already possess sufficient \textit{knowledge} and \textit{reasoning abilities}, as these models are capable of fulfilling malicious requests.
+This approach allows us to disregard other influencing factors and concentrate solely on the safety alignment process. \item \textbf{Refusal mechanisms with reserved fallback options}: Safety alignment generally requires the model to respond with a relatively \textit{standardized refusal format}, which is simpler compared to general alignment, where a wider range of human preferences must be handled.
+The model can further simplify this purpose by effectively \textit{embedding} multiple options of refusal response, such as ``I cannot fulfill your request as it violates safety guidelines.'' or ``I am unable to assist with that as I am an AI programmed to follow ethical standards.'' \item \textbf{Correction of reasoning direction}: Safety alignment also distinguishes itself by its specific goal of teaching the model to choose the \textit{correct reasoning direction}, which involves either \textit{fulfilling} or \textit{refusing} a user’s request based on whether it is safe or not.
+This process can be interpreted as a simple binary classification task. \end{enumerate}